kizunanocoin/docs/docs/running-a-node/beta-network.md

 ## Node release testing
-The beta network is also used to coordinate the testing of Nano node releases.
-The Nano Foundation maintains a few beta nodes on the network and various community members also setup nodes to help provide an environment more similar to the main network.
+The beta network is also used to coordinate the testing of KIZUNANO COIN node releases.
+The KIZ Association (TKA) maintains a few beta nodes on the network and various community members also setup nodes to help provide an environment more similar to the main network.
 During each development cycle Development Builds (DB) are prepared and shared in the Discord Beta Testing section of channels where early testing is coordinated.
 Once features are stabilized and included, release builds are published as Release Candidates (RC).
 Starting with RC1 and incrementing with each published build if needed (RC2, RC3, etc.).
 Final release of a version typically follows quickly once the RC is observed to be stable.

-We invite anyone interested in contributing to Nano to consider participating on the beta network.
+We invite anyone interested in contributing to KIZUNANO COIN to consider participating on the beta network.
 Not only is it beneficial to the ecosystem, it is also a great way to learn more about setting up and managing a node.

 !!! warning
 	* Release candidate builds are only recommended for use on the beta network